 With tears in my eyes, I realized that I didn’t need to stay where I didn’t belong.

-And so, with many fears to face and many hyper-critical lectures from my parents, Jamie and I decided to leave.
+And so, with many fears to face and many hyper-critical lectures from my family, Jamie and I decided to leave.
 We made the plans.
 We bought the tickets.

 So, this is the official announcement.
 We’re going to Costa Rica for 3 months in January, then Mexico for 3 months, and coming back to Canada for a few months in the summer.
 After that, maybe Southeast Asia.
 Maybe somewhere else.
 We don’t really know yet, and that’s sort of the beauty of it.